 - AF-S VR Micro-NIKKOR 105 mm f/2.8G Lens – designed for close-up and macro photography, 1:1 maximum magnification and a minimum focusing distance of 1′.

-- Nikon D500 – non-full-frame DSLR, 21 MP sensor, dedicated buttons for many functions, exceptional image quality.
+- Nikon D500 – crop-sensor DSLR, 21 MP sensor, dedicated buttons for many functions, exceptional image quality.

 - AF-S DX Micro-NIKKOR 40mm f/2.8G Lens – compact and lightweight DX-format close-up lens, Maximum reproduction ratio is 1.0x, the focal length is 40 mm.